An object that stores color data and sometimes opacity.

 UIColor object is to provide it to some other object in UIKit.
 For example, the

 UIView class (and its descendants) include background and tint colors to affect how they are drawn onscreen.
-Listing 1 sets the background and tint color of a view.
+The following code example sets the background and tint color of a view.

 When performing custom drawing, a

 UIColor object provides methods that set the fill or stroke colors of the current graphics context.
-Listing 2 shows a simple example of custom drawing inside a view.
+The following code example shows a simple example of custom drawing inside a view.

-See Setting the Graphics Context’s Drawing Color for the complete list of functions.
+See Applying the Color to the Drawing Environment for the complete list of functions.

-UIColor object is typically represented internally as a Core Graphics color (
+UIColor object typically stores its color value as a Core Graphics color (

 CGColor) in a Core Graphics color space (

 CGColor).
-There are methods and properties that return the underlying color data.
-See Retrieving Color Information.
+There are methods and properties that return the underlying color data, which are described in Getting the Color Information.
 When creating a custom color, the underlying color space and the range of values for each color component vary based on the iOS version.

 These device color spaces correspond closely to the display characteristics of the sRGB color space.
-Color component values within these color spaces are represented by values between
+Component values within these color spaces are in the range

-If your app was linked on or after iOS 10 and when running on iOS 10 or later, colors are created in extended color spaces:
+For apps linked against the iOS 10 SDK or later, and running on iOS 10 or later, colors use the following extended color spaces:

-When working in an extended color space, color values are not clamped to fit inside the color gamut, meaning that component values may be less than
+UIColor does not clamp values to fit inside the color gamut, meaning that component values may be less than

 0 or greater than

-1. When displayed on an sRGB display, such colors are outside the gamut and will not be rendered accurately.
-However, extended color spaces are useful working color spaces when you want a pixel format and representation that other color spaces can be easily converted into.
-For example, a color in the display P3 color space that is not within the sRGB color gamut can still be converted to an extended sRGB format.
-Some of its values will be outside of the
+1. On an sRGB display, such colors are outside the gamut and will not be rendered accurately.
+However, the extended color spaces are useful when you want a pixel format and representation that other color spaces can be easily converted into.
+For example, you can still convert a color in the display P3 color space to an extended sRGB format, even if that color is not within the sRGB color gamut.
+When you convert such a color, some of its values will fall outside of the

 1 range.
-However, when displayed on a device with a P3 display gamut, it would still be rendered correctly.
+However, the color still renders correctly on a device with a P3 display gamut.

-To summarize, when you need to worry about color spaces, use these extended color spaces as working color spaces.
+When employing custom colors, use extended color spaces to store your color values.
 When you need to worry about representing that color as closely as possible in a specific color space, convert the color from the extended color space into the target color space.

 Most developers have no need to subclass

 UIColor.
-The only time doing so might be necessary is if you require support for additional color spaces or color models.
-If you do subclass, the properties and methods you add must also be safe to use from multiple threads.
+The only time it might be necessary is if you require support for additional color spaces or color models.
+If you do subclass, the properties and methods you add must be safe to use from multiple threads.